greg-raven/Uncommon-Sense/_posts/2017-01-18-immoral-morality-of-the-elites.md

 ---
-title: 'Immoral morality of the elites'
+title: "Immoral morality of the elites"
 layout: post
 categories:
 - collectivization